gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 ## Prerequisites

 - \ref installation "Installation"
-- \ref physicsplugin "Understand physics plugin"
+- \ref physicsplugin "Understanding the physics plugin"
-- \ref loadplugin "Load physics plugin"
+- \ref pluginloading "Loading physics plugins"
-- \ref implementfeature "Implement physics feature"
+- \ref createphysicsplugin "Implement a physics feature"

 ## Implement a custom feature in DART plugin

-In the last \ref implementfeature "Implement physics feature" tutorial, we know how to implement a dummy physics engine as a plugin and load it using
+In the last \ref createphysicsplugin "Implement a physics feature" tutorial, we know how to implement a dummy physics engine as a plugin and load it using
 \ref ignition::physics "Ignition Physics API".
 In this tutorial, we will look deeper into the structure of a physics engine plugin, for example, the available